piriya-muaithaisong/Piriya-CTF-Writup/ACSC2023_Quals/README.md

 ## pcap-1 (Forensic)

-First, I tried using the Wireshark filter to list all of the keystrokes.
+First, I attempted to use the Wireshark filter to list all of the USB protocols with keystrokes.
 ```
 ((usb.transfer_type == 0x01) && (frame.len == 72)) && !(usb.capdata == 00:00:00:00:00:00:00:00)
 ```